 If you've got a lot of events on your Team Calendar, you may want to show or hide certain event types or calendars to reduce clutter.
-Click on an event type to show or hide its events, or hit next to a calendar and choose Hide events to hide all events in that calendar.
+Click on an event type to show or hide its events, or hit next toa calendar and choose Hide events to hide all events in that calendar.

-(i) Team Calendars for Confluence is now part of Confluence Data Center To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
+To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
 Cant upgrade yet?
 Depending on your current Data Center version, you can access these features by installing the latest version of the app (at no cost).
 See our FAQ for all the details